The Battle of Tuntenhaus: Production

 The Tuntenhaus was a gay and drag queen squat occupied at Mainzer Strasse 4 in East Berlin following the fall of the Berlin Wall in 1990.
 The documentary depicts life in the Tuntenhaus.
 The focus of the film is closely linked to its production history.
 Director Juliet Bashore had initially been commissioned by the BBC to produce a documentary about neo-Nazis in the newly reunified Berlin.
 That project did not achieve the intended results, as the neo-Nazi squatters were less willing to participate on camera.

 By contrast, members of the gay squatter community were more open to being filmed, which led to their becoming the central subjects of the documentary.
-It was directed by Juliet Bashore for British Broadcaster Channel 4.
+It was directed by Juliet Bashore for British broadcaster Channel 4.
 Part one is 25 minutes long and part two is 20 minutes.

 Critical reception and legacy

+Film critic Kevin Thomas, wrote it is "a tender, angry account of an East Berlin squatters commune created by gays and drag queens that is systematically destroyed and looted by West German military police in the immediate wake of reunification; ironically, Neo-Nazis, who had their own squatters commune nearby, supported reunification as strongly as the inhabitants of Tuntenhaus opposed it."

-Critic Kevin Thomas, writing for The Los Angeles Times in 1992, called The Battle of Tuntenhaus "a tender, angry account."
-Die Tageszeitung, writing in 2022, said "The Battle of Tuntenhaus is about left-wing dreams and utopias and how they burst" and called the film "a wonderful contemporary document about Berlin shortly after reunification and the autonomous squatter scene, and above all about queer people who tried to create their very own ecosystem."
+Die Tageszeitung, said the film "is about left-wing dreams and utopias and how they burst" and called the film "a wonderful contemporary document about Berlin shortly after reunification and the autonomous squatter scene, and above all about queer people who tried to create their very own ecosystem."

 The Battle of Tuntenhaus has been discussed as an important documentation of radical queer history and as a unique artifact of autonomous and squatter movements.
 The Tuntenhaus itself was recreated as a squat on Kastanienallee and later legalized.

 A 2022–2023 installation at the Schwules Museum in Berlin, curated by Bastian Krondorfer, featured sequences from The Battle of Tuntenhaus throughout the exhibit, and included a life-sized simulacrum of the squat recreated by installation designer Bri Schlögel, based on scenes from the film, alongside video installations by Vinzenz Damm.
 The Exberliner reported that the documentary was also screened at the open air cinema in Friedrichshain.